pombredanne/lizarddeveloperdocs/doc/source/servers.rst

   <https://github.com/nens/apacheproxygenerator>`_ with the
   ``/etc/apache2/generated_proxy.ini`` file.

+  The number of domain names and sites started to increase quicker than the amount of offspring of a couple of well-fed rabbits.
+That's why only Daniël and Reinout can add new sites at the moment (by editing the proxy.lizard.net config).

 - For https traffic, the proxy also has `pound <http://www.apsis.ch/pound>`_ running on port 443.
 This one "terminates" the https connection and simply proxies all ``*.lizard.net`` traffic to the proxy's apache port as regular